-- Through the use of 'Coming to Know, Worship and Love' all the teachers were enabled to use various strategies of catechesis to nourish and help the children to grow in the understanding of Gospel values. - Development of units with an Inquiry approach to Religious Education using student texts related to Coming to Know, Worship and Love (mandated by the Catholic Education Office, Melbourne).
+- Through the use of the 'Revised Religious Education Curriculum Framework' all the teachers were assisted to use various strategies of inquiry to nourish and help the children to grow in the understanding of Gospel values, knowledge of the Catholic traditions and faith, and what being a Catholic means in today's world.
+The approaches used allowed the children and staff to engage in dialogue with scripture to further develop their understandings of the faith. - Development of units with an Inquiry approach to Religious Education were in conjunction with the student texts related to 'To Know, Worship and Love' (mandated by the Catholic Education Office, Melbourne).